ryanwilsond/belte/docs/HowItWorks/WhatILearned.md

 # What I Learned

-The documents in this folder will fully explain how the compiler works, and some interesting things I learned along the way.
+The documents in this folder will abstractly explain how the compiler works, and some interesting things I learned along the way.
 The reason for this is that while developing this compiler, I found it very hard to find in-depth details on a couple of essential topics making it very hard to develop.
 This has the goal of helping people who also want to make a similar compiler.